daylerees/colour-schemes/README.md

 To install an atom theme, simply copy it from the `atom` directory to `~/.atom/packages`.
 Now you can select it from the settings menu.
 Enjoy!

+### Emacs

+To install an emacs theme, just copy it from the `emacs` directory to `~/.emacs.d/` and you can then select it using `m-x load-theme` or set it as the default.

+*Heads up.
+It'll ask you whether you really want to load the theme because it involves running lisp code.
+Feel free to check everything's safe before you do*

 ## Requests

 - **Hyrule** - Requested by Taylor Otwell of Laravel, a Zelda theme!